peterwmacd/multiness/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Removed one URL trailing slash in the README file.

+In a previous resubmission I have:

-* Corrected all URLs with https and trailing slashes.
+* Corrected URLs with https and added some trailing slashes.

 * Removed one broken link.